Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/preparing-transferable-record.md

 Notice the difference between a transferable record and a verifiable document is the use of `tokenRegistry` instead of `documentStore` in declaring the smart contract address.

-> For transferable record, you may not batch process it with other documents.
+>**Note:** For transferable record, you may not batch process it with other documents.
 Your directory `raw-documents` may only contain one file.

 ## Wrapping Transferable Document
+Choose one of the following methods to wrap the Transferable Document.

+### Wrapping the document from a folder

 With the raw transferable document, you are not ready to issue the document.

-Simple run the following command to wrap the `sample.json` and output it in another directory `wrapped-documents`:
+Run the following command to wrap the `sample.json` and output it in another directory `wrapped-documents`:

 ```sh
 open-attestation wrap raw-documents --output-dir wrapped-documents